Meerasachp/CI-CD-for-databases/README.md

 Node.js PostgreSQL Todo Application

-A simple Node.js application demonstrating database migrations with PostgreSQL using node-pg-migrate.
+This is a simple Node.js application designed to demonstrate database migrations and integration with PostgreSQL using node-pg-migrate.
+The project is built with a focus on ease of use and environment-based configuration.

 Features

-PostgreSQL database integration
+- Seamless PostgreSQL database integration
-Database migrations using node-pg-migrate Environment-based configuration
+- Efficient database migrations powered by node-pg-migrate
+- Environment-based configurations for flexibility
-Simple todo management system
+- A straightforward todo management system

 Prerequisites

-Node.js (v14 or higher)
+- Node.js (version 14 or higher)
-PostgreSQL database server
+- PostgreSQL database server
-npm (Node Package Manager)
+- npm (Node Package Manager)

 Project Structure

-├── migrations/
+├── migrations
 │   └── create-todos-table.js
 ├── .env.example
 ├── .env
 ├── index.js